Zemstvo: Third element

 The zemstvo executive boards were involved in administering the staff working for the zemstvo.
 These staff were professional experts from the intelligentsia, known as the "third element".
-Aside from the medical and educational staff, the agronomists and statisticians were common third-element professionals.
 These professionals profited from the employment, but they also donated their time.
+These professionals were medical staff, educational staff, agronomists, and statisticians.
 The third element was a source of the central government's distrust of the zemstvos.
 Unlike the zemstvo administrators (first element) and deputies (second element), the third element often came from the peasant class.
 For this, they were suspected of being liberal radicals (as some were), which resulted in their persecution by the police.

 The term "third element" was coined by Vice-governor Vladimir Kondoidi in 1900, to refer to radical zemstvo employees in Samara.
 He charged that the third element had largely taken control of the actual operations of the zemstvo.

 The zemstvo board has no choice but to rely exclusively on the third element, since there is no participation in the assembly at all.
 In this regard, the upcoming session terrifies me.